Fox News Turmoil Highlights Workplace Culture's Role In Sexual Harassment

 Montgomery's French teacher was reported at the time by another faculty member, according to Choate's investigation, then allowed to teach for another year — a pattern Montgomery says the school demonstrated again and again.

-"Pushing things under the rug and not talking about it and not acknowledging of it and really taking care of the perpetrators and not the students" was typically how it was dealt with, she says.
+"Pushing things under the rug and not talking about it and not acknowledging it and really taking care of the perpetrators and not the students" was typically how it was dealt with, she says.

-Montgomery says because it was a boarding school, teachers had almost parental power over students, and often entered their living space.
+Montgomery says because it was a boarding school, teachers had almost parental power over students and often entered their living space.
 But, she says, the administration willfully chose to ignore warning signs, while abusers, she says, used their own reputations as shields.

 "It seems like they have this charismatic draw, like a lot of them were really popular teachers," she says.